WouterLagerwerf/laravel-microservice-project/README.md

 # Laravel Microservices Project

 This project is a fully functional demo for building a Microservices architecture SaaS E-commerce platform.
-The following tech stack will be used in this project:
+The following tech stack is used in this project:

 - **Frontend**: Next.js
 - **Backend**: Laravel 11
 - **Database**: MySQL & DynamoDB